Gopeshwar Banerjee

-Gopeshwar Banerjee or Gopeshwar Bandopadhyay (1880–1963) was an Indian classical singer and musicologist, belonging to Bishnupur gharana of Hindustani music, which originated in Bishnupur in West Bengal.
+Gopeshwar Banerjee, also Gopeshwar Bandopadhyay (1880–1963), was an Indian classical singer and musicologist, belonging to Bishnupur gharana of Hindustani music, which originated in Bishnupur in West Bengal.
 He was known for his khyal and dhrupad renditions, besides Rabindra Sangeet.
 He also sang thumri, and most notably the thumri, Kon Gali Gayo Shyam, in Raga Mishra Khamaj, which he popularised.
 As a musicologist, he published several books of rare compositions with musical notations, including dhrupad and Rabindra Sangeet.

 He started his career as a court musician of the Maharaja of Burdwan in 1895, and worked there for 29 years till 1924.
 Thereafter he shifted to Kolkata.
 Towards the end of his career, he was awarded the Sangeet Natak Akademi Fellowship in 1962, the highest honour conferred by Sangeet Natak Akademi, India's National Academy for Music, Dance and Drama.